amigame/read/essay/dialogue-in-video-games.md

 # Dialogue (in video games)

+A focused piece on the quality of dialogue

 ---

 What's wrong with this picture? http://www.youtube.com/watch?v=bt9_U-iFOaw&t=18m0s

 ---